 Today’s employees can often can work anywhere, anytime.
 As a result, many organizations are offering ancillary spaces that are more informal and have a “third place” vibe – like a coffee shop or a hotel lobby.
-From the café to the lounge, patio or enclave, these types of casual environments are a rising consideration in workplace design.
+From the café to lounge seating, outdoor furniture or enclave, these types of casual environments are a rising consideration in workplace design.
 In this month’s news aggregate, we explore a few ways that ancillary settings make a positive impact.

 One of the key factors driving the shift toward ancillary spaces is a desire for comfort in the office.
 Rather than the rigidity of more formal workstations, ancillary settings often have a residential sensibility with a more relaxing atmosphere.

 Inc. proposes “tranquil spaces” like a Zen room with flexible furnishings to help foster creativity and enhance productivity.
 Meanwhile, Business Insider highlights the library at hedge fund Two Sigma, a retreat for a quiet solo escape.

 Fast Co.
 Design features the Japan headquarters of Fast Retailing (fashion brand Uniqlo’s parent company), which features lounges that resemble outdoor gardens.
 Allied Works Architecture incorporated lounge chairs, sofas and wood tables throughout to help people feel at home.